Memory in Plain Sight: Surveying the Uncanny Resemblances of Associative Memories and Diffusion Models

-The CHN and DAM have another fundamental limitation: like the {\tinybrain}, both only have a single weight matrix $\mW$ and thus cannot learn hierarchical abstractions that simplify the task of memorizing complex signals.
-This is not a limitation of Deep Learning networks today, which can be seen as a stack of distinct learnable functions (``layers'') each processing the output of a previous layer.
-These architectures are inherently \textit{hierarchical}; that is, deeper layers operate on higher levels of abstraction output by previous layers.
-A classic example of this occurs in deep Convolutional Neural Networks (CNNs), where neurons in earlier layers (i.e., layers closer to the image) detect simple shapes, and those in deeper layers respond to more complex objects (see \autoref{fig:hierarchical-representations}).

-However, \autoref{eq:neuron-energy} makes it easy to constrain the energy of an AM.
-Why can't these systems be extended beyond the {\tinybrain} in \autoref{sec:am-constraints} to include more interacting layers?
-This is the realization of \cite{krotov2021Hierarchical,hoover2022Universal} who generalize the theoretical abstraction of AMs in \autoref{sec:am-constraints} to connect arbitrary numbers of neuron layers via arbitrary synaptic relationships that can resemble the convolutional, pooling, or even attention operations in modern architectures.
-This version of AMs is known as a Hierarchical Associative Memory (HAM).
+The CHN and DAM have another fundamental limitation: like the {\tinybrain}, both only have a single weight matrix $\mW$ and cannot learn hierarchical abstractions that simplify the task of memorizing complex signals.
+However, \autoref{eq:neuron-energy} makes it easy to constrain the energy of an AM with arbitrary numbers of dynamic variables.
+Why can't these systems include more interacting layers than the {\tinybrain} in \autoref{sec:am-constraints}?
+This is the realization of \cite{krotov2021Hierarchical,hoover2022Universal} who generalize the abstraction of AMs in \autoref{sec:am-constraints} to invent the Hierarchical Associative Memory (HAM): a single energy composed of arbitrary numbers of neuron layers and complex synaptic operations that can resemble the convolutional, pooling, or even attention operations in modern architectures~\cite{hoover2023Energy}.

-The HAM has given AMs a theoretical maturity and flexibility to rival the representational capacity of any existing neural architecture while guaranteeing stable attractor points.
-However, the HAM is still a very young architecture, having been proposed in 2021, and has yet to establish itself as a viable alternative to traditional Deep Learning architectures in practice.
+The HAM has given AMs a theoretical maturity and flexibility to rival the representational capacity of existing neural architectures.
+However, the HAM is still young and has yet to establish itself as a viable alternative to current Deep Learning architectures.